matn7/CS-Notes/src/main/java/postgresql/IndexCard.md

 * Finds customers who have not placed any orders handled by `EmployeeID = 4`.

 **How it works:**
-* `FROM Customers` starts with the full list of customers.
+* `FROM Customers`; starts with the full list of customers.
-* `LEFT JOIN Orders ON Orders.CustomerID = Customers.CustomerID AND Orders.EmployeeID = 4` joins only orders handled
+* `LEFT JOIN Orders ON Orders.CustomerID = Customers.CustomerID AND Orders.EmployeeID = 4`; joins only orders handled
 by Employee 4.
 * If a customer has no such order, the joined Orders columns will be `NULL`.
-* `WHERE Orders.CustomerID IS NULL` filters to keep only customers who do not have any matching order from Employee 4.
+* `WHERE Orders.CustomerID IS NULL`; filters to keep only customers who do not have any matching order from Employee 4.
-* `SELECT Customers.CustomerID, Orders.CustomerID` shows the customer ID and confirms absence of matching orders (will be `NULL` for orders side).
+* `SELECT Customers.CustomerID, Orders.CustomerID`; shows the customer ID and confirms absence of matching orders (will be `NULL` for orders side).
-* `ORDER BY Customers.CustomerID` sorts the final result by customer ID.
+* `ORDER BY Customers.CustomerID`; sorts the final result by customer ID.

 **Example result:**